chemouna/AlgorithmsCatalog/README.md

   sort slow for large keys because it always had to look at every byte of the key.
 The in-place version could early out after looking at the first byte, which would potentially make it much faster for large keys.

+* Preconditions: The input is a list of N values.
+Each value is an integer with d digits.
+  Each digit is a value from 0 to k − 1, i.e., the value is viewed as an integer base k.
+* Postconditions: The output is a list consisting of the same N values in nondecreasing order.

+* The Algorithm: Loop through the digits from low to high order.
+For each, use a stable sort to sort the elements according to the current digit, ignoring the other digits.

+* Loop Invariant: After sorting with respect to (wrt) the first i low-order digits, the elements are sorted wrt the value formed from these i digits.

 #### Flash Sort